Rauume/nixos/README.md

 5. **Complete Setup:**
 	```
+	# Stage your new files in Git.
+Otherwise, nix-shell won't build them.
+	git add .

 	# Temporarily install home-manager.
-This will persist once install is done.
+This will persist once install is complete.
 	nix-shell -p home-manager

 	# Update the flake, and enable flakes